 2. Second Source Verification

-This leads to the importance of second source verification.
 In moving beyond a media literacy definition to a meaningful skill set, second source verification is invaluable.
-In almost every case, in almost every newsroom, you need at least two sources to verify information.
+In almost every case, in almost every newsroom, a journalist needs at least two sources to verify information.
 That could be one human and one document, such as a police report (though be cautious about assuming police reports are neutral sources) or city council document.
 Even a journal of an eyewitness could work.
 The point is that students should be able to find multiple sources for the same piece of information.

 3. Anonymous Sources